2023 Most Popular Engineering Technologies Bachelor's Degree Trade Schools in South Carolina

 Women make up 7% of the engineering tech majors at the school.

 A rank of #4 on this year’s list means Francis Marion University is a great place for engineering technologies students working on their bachelor’s degree.
-Francis Marion University is a small public school located in the suburb of Florence.
+Francis Marion University is a small public school located in the small suburb of Florence.

 Out of the 7 schools in South Carolina that were part of this year’s ranking, Benedict College landed the # 5 spot on the list.
-Benedict College is a small private not-for-profit school located in the midsize city of Columbia.
+Benedict College is a small private not-for-profit school located in the city of Columbia.

 About 43% of the students majoring in engineering tech at the school are women while 57% are male.